Directed by Theodore Gershuny

 Release Date: January 31, 1973

 The term “Hitchcockian” gets thrown around a lot these days.
 It is rare that a film, much less a lower-budget erotic thriller, lives up to such a designation.
-SUGAR COOKIES achieves this feat with style and a continuous undercurrent of menace and suspense.
-While promoted as breezy eroticism at the time of its release, SUGAR COOKIES is really so much more with terrific performances, an intelligent script and more layers than an onion.
+SUGAR COOKIES achieves this feat with style, and a continuous undercurrent of menace and suspense.
+While promoted as breezy eroticism at the time of its release, SUGAR COOKIES is really so much more; with terrific performances, an intelligent script and more layers than an onion.
 SUGAR COOKIES will envelop the viewer from the pulse-pounding opening moments right up to its shocking conclusion.

 Max Pavell (George Shannon, General Hospital), a sleazy director of “art” (read: sex) movies, likes to play games.
 His playmate du jour is his star, Alta Leigh (Lynn Lowry, SCORE).
 Ready to take Alta’s submission to its ultimate culmination, Max stages a game of sexual Russian Roulette which leaves Alta dead.
 Tidying things up to look like a suicide, Max tasks Alta’s agent Camila (Mary Woronov, EATING RAOUL) with finding him a new actress for both his films and his kinky games.
-Camila agrees and while auditioning young hopefuls comes across Alta’s Doppelgänger, the naive and innocent Julie Kent (also Lowry).
+Camila agrees and, while auditioning young hopefuls, comes across Alta’s Doppelgänger, the naive and innocent Julie Kent (also Lowry).
 Carefully and deliberately she molds Julie into the resurrection of Alta, delivering the girl into Max’s web of perversion.
 Her motives, however, are unexpected…and the consequences are explosive.

 Without meaning to gush, SUGAR COOKIES absolutely took my breath away.
 It is a subversive story that is at once uncomfortable and irresistible.
-The depravity of the characters is presented with such beauty, care and grace that viewers will barely notice the depths into which they are being drawn.
+The depravity of the characters is presented with such uncommon grace that viewers will barely notice the depths into which they are being drawn.
 Through the film’s veins runs an ice-cold streak of psychosexual cruelty, but the sumptuous photography and seductive soundtrack give us an odd sense of comfort.
 Playing out like a sexualized VERTIGO, the film twists and turns in so many directions that the viewer is as disoriented as the naive heroine, trundling with Julie towards her fate.
 It is this deliberate disorientation of the viewer that is the film’s most brilliant aspect.
 As the starlet is drawn deeper and deeper into Max and Camila’s web, so too is the viewer, making her the ultimate audience identification figure.

 The central presence of the film is Mary Woronov’s Camila.
-Her task is probably the most difficult because while Julie is the audience’s reference point, Camila is the cat among the pigeons.
+Her task is probably the most difficult because, while Julie is the audience’s reference point, Camila is the cat among the pigeons.
 She needs to deliver a performance that advances the plot without giving the game away.
-Woronov offers a performance that, quite deliberately, swings from reserved ice queen to nurturing big sister then into domineering villainess .
+Woronov offers a performance that, quite deliberately, swings from reserved ice queen, to nurturing big sister, to domineering villainess .
 This serves to not only keep her fellow characters guessing, it keeps the audience on edge about just where from Camila’s motives truly stem.
 Is she really in league with Max?
 What was the true nature of her relationship with Alta?
 The viewer can never quite get a handle on Camila thanks to Woronov’s calculated performance.
 The role was specifically written for her by director Theodore Gershuny, to whom she was married at the time.
 She is a stunning presence on screen and impossible to look away from.